andcho09/SimpleRssMailer/README.md

 Functional:

 * This is a simple project aimed at a single subscriber so only one email address can be configured.
+* When checking the RSS feed for the first time, no notifications are sent.
+Notifications are sent from this point onwards.

 ## Developing